 If you or a loved one was abused by a doctor or physician, you are likely to be traumatized and unsure of how to proceed.
 During this difficult time, it is important to understand your legal options and what legal avenues are available to you.

-While sexual abuse is a crime, an illegal and malicious act could also give rise to a civil lawsuit.
+While sexual abuse is a crime, an illegal and malicious act can also give rise to a civil lawsuit.
 These claims—often made against physicians, dentists, and psychologists—are pursued by the affected party and look to provide compensation for their losses.

-What Constitutes Sexual Abuse for a Medical Professional?
+What Constitutes Sexual Abuse for a Physician?

 The Deadlines for Taking Legal Action

 Because of the traumatic nature of any form of abuse, molestation, or sexual mistreatment, many victims do not report the incident or come forward soon after it has occurred—if at all.
 However, it is important for anyone considering legal action to be aware of the state’s statute of limitations for when a claim can be heard.

 Pursuant to Michigan Compiled Laws § 600.5805, there is a two-year deadline for taking legal action against a doctor for a claim of medical negligence.
 For sexual abuse involving a minor, the period can be extended to the victim’s 28th birthday in certain situations.
 These deadlines also apply to the employer of the abusive physician, such as a medical practice, clinic, hospital, or university.